150 Word Review: 'Eephus' (2024)

-Allow me to hijack a recent-ish meme: playing baseball on the weekends is a cure for male loneliness.
-Any casual student of viral social panics knows that men are sad, lonely, and rudderless, but in director Carson Lund's mellow hangout sports comedy Eephus, the dudes are alright.
-This is a movie about America's pastimes, which include talking trash, throwing curveballs, and drinking beer.
+According to social media, men are sad, lonely, and rudderless, but in director Carson Lund's mellow hangout sports comedy Eephus, the dudes are alright.
+Or they were, back in the 90s.
+This gritty charmer covers America's favorite pastimes, which include talking trash, throwing curveballs, and drinking beer.
+If there's a moral, it's this: playing baseball on the weekends is a cure for loneliness.

 In Eephus, an amateur New England baseball team named after their sponsor, Adler's Paint, plays a final game against their rivals, the Riverdogs, on their beloved ballfield before it's razed and a school is built.
 It's mostly a cast of unknowns, a murderer’s row of Regular Joes.
 These middle-aged men take a child's game seriously, their various grown-up responsibilities lurking off-field.
 The low-budget movie is melancholy but not sentimental.
 It's also pleasantly existential: time creeps along, but to quote Yogi Berra, "it ain't over till it's over."